Skip to main content

 Session-level clarity

-This guide is written by the Biomagnetism Therapy Training editorial team: we focus on how Dr. Luis Garcia's certification curriculum teaches scope, safety language, and biomagnetic pair concepts—not on diagnosing insomnia or ordering sleep studies.
-We are not your physician.
-We cite NIH/CDC-grade sleep resources in our sources section and publish under our editorial policy.
+This guide is by the Biomagnetism Therapy Training editor team.
+We focus on how Dr. Luis Garcia's training teaches scope, safety, and biomagnetic pair ideas.
+We do not diagnose insomnia.
+We do not order sleep studies.
+We are not your doctor.
+We cite NIH/CDC-grade sleep sources in our sources section.
+We publish under our editor policy.

 Insomnia as more than "poor sleep habits"

-Biomagnetism enters this picture, if at all, as a complementary exploration some people discuss with trained practitioners: static magnets placed in pairs after an assessment.
-It does not correct apnea events, replace CBT-I, or change prescribed medication on its own.
+Biomagnetism enters this picture, if at all, as a complementary approach some people discuss with trained practitioners: static magnets placed in pairs after an assessment.
+It does not correct apnea events, replace CBT-I, or change prescribed medicine on its own.

-Real-world application: where sessions often focus (practitioner lens)
+Real-world use: where sessions often focus (pro lens)

 • Stress response and tension patterns clients associate with nighttime rumination